edgordon89/edgordon89.github.io/_posts/2019-12-17-Aims-of-Blog.md

 ---
 layout: post
-title: The first (post) amongst equals
+title: Aims of the Blog
 ---

 ## Aims of the blog